Range Rover Velar SUV - Engines, drive & performance

 If you push the Velar really hard in corners, you can feel the electronic safeguards holding the heavy SUV on an even keel – the stability control applies the brakes to any wheel where things seem to be getting too chaotic, while the engine-management system can cut the power, too.
 It's not a pleasant feeling and doesn't inspire you to make the most of the plentiful engine power.
 Although the 'sporty' R-Dynamic driving mode adds weight to the steering, it does little to make the Velar feel more nimble.

-The picture is rather more encouraging if you relax at a high-speed cruise: noise from the engine barely penetrates the Velar’s interior and a pervading sense of smoothness sets the tone.
+The picture is rather more encouraging if you relax at a high-speed cruise: noise from the engine barely penetrates the Velar’s interior and a pervading sense of smoothness sets the tone - helped by noise cancelling tech.
 There’s precious little wind noise, either, and while that means the Velar’s large alloy wheels seem to throw up more road noise than they actually do, it’s an impressively quiet cruiser.
-The 3.0-litre diesel models come with air-suspension as standard (and it can be added to the D240 and P300 models at a cost of £1,140), which makes things even smoother.
+HSE trims come with air-suspension as standard (a £1,200 cost option on other trim models), which makes things even smoother.

 Also fitted with air-suspension, the SVAutobiography is sharper than the standard car without sacrificing comfort.
 It's less hardcore than the F-Pace SVR or Porsche Cayenne Turbo but feels reassuring in corners and has weighty steering.
 It can also go further than most of its rivals off-road, with an approach angle only slightly reduced by its more aggressive front bumper.